 You should read the SRO Rules and Regulations regarding requirements for supervision of their members.
 You should also read some of the court judgments that are available as they reveal what judges see when they try cases.

 No one else will be as concerned as you about your loss.
 Therefore, it is imperative that you learn as much as you can to improve your chances of gaining satisfactory restitution.

 Check with the provincial securities administrator in your province regarding the registration of the firm and the individual with whom you are dealing.
 Ask if there have been disciplines or restrictions on registration.
 The SROs will also provide information regarding your representative if he is a member of those organizations.
-The Canadian Securities Administrators have initiated an alphabetical list of persons disciplined but the list does not included persons disciplined by the SROs and the records go back only a few years, so reference to that source could be misleading.
+The Canadian Securities Administrators (CSA) have initiated an alphabetical list of persons disciplined but the list may not include persons disciplined by the SROs, and the records go back only a few years, therefore you must check with the provincial regulators as well as the CSA.
 The AMF in Québec is taking a more pro-active role in helping aggrieved investors.

 There are a number of securities litigation cases that have established precedent, but most cases do not reach the courtroom.
 Generally cases are settled out of court which helps to limit the cost of litigation.
 A Supreme Court Judgment in the Laflamme v.
 Prudential-Bache case should provide encouragement for investors now in litigation with their brokers. the Supreme Court acknowledged that Prudential-Bache had a fiduciary duty and awarded Laflamme complete restitution.

 A more recent case in Québec, Markarian v.
 CIBC World Markets, provided not only restitution of losses, returns and expense but also awarded moral damages of $50,000 each and punitive damages of $1,000,000. this is a landmark case.
 We believe that most victims of financial crime should be requesting moral and punitive damages as most victims suffer extreme stress and are unfairly treated during the complaint handling process.